Court remands EFCC boss in prison over seizure of N40m Range Rover

 He was arraigned on a two-count criminal charge.

-Following a separate proceeding the defendant initiated against the Commission, the high court, in 2018, ordered that the seized vehicle should be returned to him.
+Following a separate proceeding the defendant initiated against the commission, the high court, in 2018, ordered that the seized vehicle be returned to him.

 However, four years after the order was made, counsel to the defendant, Mr. R.N.
 Ojabo, drew attention of the court to the fact that EFCC had yet to comply with it.

-“The Chairman of the Economic and Financial Crimes Commission is in contempt of the orders of this honourable court made on November 21st 2018 directing the Economic and Financial Crimes Commission, Abuja to return to the applicant his Range Rover (Super charge) and the sum of N40, 000,000.00 (Forty Million Naira).
+“The chairman of the Economic and Financial Crimes Commission is in contempt of the orders of this honourable court made on November 21, 2018, directing the Economic and Financial Crimes Commission, Abuja, to return to the applicant his Range Rover (Super charge) and the sum of N40, 000,000.00 (Forty Million Naira).

-“Having continued wilfully in disobedience to the order of this court, he should be committed to prison at Kuje Correctional Centre for his disobedience, and continued disobedience of the said order of court made on November 21st, 2018, until he purges himself of the contempt”, Justice Orji held.
+“Having continued wilfully in disobedience to the order of this court, he should be committed to Kuje Prisons for his disobedience, and continued disobedience of the said order of court made on November 21, 2018, until he purges himself of the contempt,” Justice Orji held.

-Meanwhile, spokesman for the EFCC, Wilson Uwujaren, on Tuesday, told Vanguard that the agency would appeal against the ruling.
+Reacting yesterday, the Chairman, Economic and Financial Crimes Commission, EFFC, Abdurasheed Bawa, said he had appealed the contempt rulings on him, adding that the judgement should be allowed to take its natural cause.

+“Well, we have appealed against it, so we allow the natural course of law to take it’s effect,” he said.